 So far, the survey has been conducting using two commercial fishing vessels in parallel.
-In the future, the survey shall be conducted with RV Havfisken using the same commercial flatfish trawl as before.
+The survey is now conducted with RV Havfisken using the same commercial flatfish trawl as before.
 The survey area is indicated in Fig. 1G.9.

 Fig. 1G.9: Survey area and provisional station allocation for the flatfish survey with RV Havfisken in area 3a.